 In terms of design, Shopify has a whole host of themes which actually look really neat – many of them free!

 Steve often gets asked, “How can I put up a website for a single product?”

 In reality this is quite common.
-In fact there are themes that are geared towards this very purpose, such as the Jumpstart theme.
+In fact there are themes that are geared towards this very purpose, such as the Narrative theme.

 If you’re more technically inclined, Steve would recommend open source tools like Opencart.
 These work by giving you the source code, which you install on your own server and manage your store yourself.

 However, if you want full flexibility and enough technical ability to succeed, go with an open source option.
 This is Steve’s method of choice, and it ensures the lowest costs possible, with base prices from as little as $5 entry level, up to around $50 for added functionality.

 Another popular option is WordPress which is one of the most popular blogging platforms.
 WordPress has many plugins which allow you to sell items on your own site.